 The first and most important thing to say about bike parking is that in Hanoi motorbikes are extremely easy to steal.
 They can be gone in the blink of an eye.
 The steering lock can be forced by leverage.
 The wheel lock can simply be bent to be rendered ineffective.
 The ignition barrel can be broken with a screwdriver.
 If they really want, thieves can just pick up the bike and put it in a truck.
 It’s surprisingly easy.

-At home you should try to keep the bike away from prying eyes.
-Try to keep the bike behind securely locked gates and a fence that are tall.
+At home, you should try to keep the bike away from prying eyes.
+Try to keep the bike behind securely locked gates and fences that are tall.
 Hopefully with something sharp on the top.

 We suggest keeping a bike inside the house, in a locked garage or behind the house.
 Not in a front courtyard where it can easily be seen and stolen when you are not at home.

-In Vietnamese the words Trong Xe / Gui Xe / Giu Xe written on a scrap of card indicate that a certain area is being used as bike parking.
+In Vietnamese, the words Trong Xe / Gui Xe / Giu Xe written on a scrap of cardboard indicate that a certain area is being used as bike parking.
 You’ll have seen many of these around.
-In general they are safe and relatively hassle-free places to store a bike for a few hours.
+In general, they are safe and relatively hassle-free places to store a bike for a few hours.
 We wouldn’t recommend storing a bike there overnight but also feel that if you are familiar with the guards or have a close connection to them in some way that it could be an option.
 There are one or two points to note: